Broadway attendance up 13 percent in 2014, highest grossing year

-NEW YORK Broadway had its best-attended and highest grossing calendar year in 2014 with 13.1 million people seeing shows that brought in $1.36 billion (0.89 billion pounds), according to figures released on Monday.
+NEW YORK Jan 5 Broadway had its best-attended and highest grossing calendar year in 2014 with 13.1 million people seeing shows that brought in $1.36 billion, according to figures released on Monday.

-The Broadway League, which represents producers and theatre owners, said attendance was up 13 percent and grosses rose 14 percent over the 2013 calendar year.

 "For the last 12 months, we've seen an exciting increase of 13 percent in Broadway attendance," said Charlotte St. Martin, executive director of The Broadway League.